robertmaynard/Sandbox/README.md

 to be ported to VTK.

+## ReduceTextualSymbols ##
+Exploration on how best to reduce the number of internal textual symbols are generated when building a library that is composed of numerous templated functions and methods.

 ## VtkComputeRangeBenchmark ##
 Benchmarking the old compute range code in VTK compared to the new proposed version, to show that the new version is faster.